Sydney sets the stage for the world’s biggest festival of light, music, and ideas.

 Explore the Vivid Precincts

-Grab a camera and see Sydney transform into a large-scale work of art over 23 days.
+Grab a camera and see Sydney transform into a large-scale work of art over 23 nights.
 Australia’s harbour city is gorgeous by day, but with help from the world’s most creative artists and designers, it is transformed into something magical with light-art sculptures, grand-scale projections and installations in unexpected places.
-While much of the after-dark sparkle is concentrated in Circular Quay and Darling Harbour, Vivid Sydney has expanded to five other popular city precincts: Barangaroo, Luna Park, Royal Botanic Garden, Kings Cross and Taronga Zoo Sydney.
+While much of the after-dark sparkle is concentrated in Circular Quay and Darling Harbour, Vivid Sydney has expanded to other popular city precincts: Barangaroo, Luna Park, Chatswood and Taronga Zoo Sydney.